 Of course, not everyone agrees with this concept.
 Big shocker.
 I suspect some of them aren’t quite clear on the implications or recommendations that come out of it but no matter.
 There is and will always be disagreement in the field.
 But hey, they can be wrong just like everybody else can be wrong with them (he said smugly).

 Anyhow, over the weekend I was made aware of an Infographic (always the easiest way to push information in a simple/simplistic, meaning wrong, way to the masses) involving the study I want to examine today.
 It seems to be being interpreted in several ways not the least of which is that it argues AGAINST idea of the effective repetition concept.

 And in a sense it might.
 And in another sense, it’s set up so badly to test the concept that I wonder about the people interpreting in that fashion in terms of their overall understanding of some rather basic training concepts.
-I’ll come back to that.
-First, the abstract.
+So today I want to look at the following paper: